benLannis/CS10-Final-Project/README.md

 *

 ### Datasets Used:
-* Allegheny County Supermarkets & Convenience Stores (https://data.wprdc.org/dataset/allegheny-county-supermarkets-convenience-stores)
+* Ben's Dataset: Allegheny County Supermarkets & Convenience Stores (https://data.wprdc.org/dataset/allegheny-county-supermarkets-convenience-stores)

 Describes the locations of supermarkets and convenience stores by address and coordinates *
 *